(1) The Treasury may make regulations setting out the requirements—

 (b) which, if a recognition order is made, it must continue to satisfy if it is to remain a recognised body.

-(2) But if regulations contain provision as to the default rules of an investment exchange[, clearing house or central securities depository], or as to proceedings taken under such rules by
+(2) But if regulations contain provision as to the default rules of an investment exchange[, clearing house or central securities depository], or as to proceedings taken under

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.